Jerry Goldsmith: 1950s and work at CBS

 In 1950, Goldsmith found work at CBS as a clerk typist in the network's music department under director Lud Gluskin.
 There he began writing scores for such radio shows as CBS Radio Workshop, Frontier Gentleman, and Romance.
-In an interview with Andy Velez from BarnesandNoble.com, Goldsmith stated: "It was about 1950.
+In an interview with Andy Velez from BarnesandNoble.com, Goldsmith recalled: "It was about 1950.
 CBS had a workshop, and once a week the employees, whatever their talents, whether they were ushers or typists, would produce a radio show.
 But you had to be an employee.
 They needed someone to do music, and I knew someone there who said I'd be great for this.
 I'd just gotten married and needed a job, so they faked a typing test for me.
 Then I could do these shows.
 About six months later, the music department heard what I did, liked it, and gave me a job."
 He later progressed into scoring such live CBS television shows as Climax! and Playhouse 90.
 He also scored multiple episodes of the television series The Twilight Zone.
-He remained at CBS until 1960, after which he moved on to Revue Studios and then to MGM Studios for producer Norman Felton, whom he had worked for during live television and would later compose music for such television shows as Dr. Kildare and The Man from U.N.C.L.E..
+He remained at CBS until 1960, after which he moved on to Revue Studios and then to Metro-Goldwyn-Mayer for producer Norman Felton, whom he had worked for during live TV and would later compose music for shows produced by MGM Television such as Dr. Kildare and The Man from U.N.C.L.E..

 His feature film debut occurred when he composed the music for the western Black Patch (1957).
 He continued with scores to such films as the western Face of a Fugitive (also 1957), and the science fiction film City of Fear (1959).

 1960s

-Goldsmith began the decade composing for such television shows as Dr. Kildare, Gunsmoke, and Thriller as well as the drama film The Spiral Road (1960).
-However, he only began receiving widespread name recognition after his intimate score to the western Lonely Are the Brave (1962).
+Goldsmith began the decade composing for such television shows as Dr. Kildare, Gunsmoke, and Thriller as well as the drama film The Spiral Road (1962).
+However, he began receiving widespread name-recognition only after his intimate score to the western Lonely Are the Brave (1962).
 His involvement in the picture was the result of a recommendation by composer Alfred Newman who had been impressed with Goldsmith's score on the television show Thriller and took it upon himself to recommend Goldsmith to the head of Universal's music department, despite having never met him.
-That same year, Goldsmith composed the mostly atonal and dissonant score to the biopic Freud (1962) that focused on a five-year period of the life of psychoanalyst Sigmund Freud.
+That same year, Goldsmith composed the mostly atonal and dissonant score to the biopic Freud (1962) that depicted a five-year period of the life of psychoanalyst Sigmund Freud.
 Goldsmith's score led to him gaining his first Academy Award nomination for Best Original Score, though he lost to fellow first-time nominee Maurice Jarre for his music to Lawrence of Arabia (also 1962).
-Goldsmith composed a score to The Stripper (1963), his first collaboration with director Franklin J. Schaffner for whom Goldsmith would later score the films Planet of the Apes (1968), Patton (1970), Papillon (1973), Islands in the Stream (1977), and The Boys from Brazil (1978).
+Goldsmith composed a score to The Stripper (1963), his first collaboration with director Franklin J. Schaffner for whom Goldsmith would later score the films Planet of the Apes (1968), Patton (1970), Papillon (1973), Islands in the Stream (1977), The Boys from Brazil (1978) and Lionheart (1987).